ConstantinPuiu/Distributed_Brand_and_Randomized_KFACs/README.md

 # Distributed Implementation for "Natural Gradient Algorithms for Deep Learning"

-This repository contains the distributed implementation for my thesis: *"Natural Gradient Algorithms for Deep Learning"*.
+This repository contains the distributed implementation for my thesis: *"Natural gradient algorithms for training deep neural networks"*.
 The algorithms presented in the thesis are implemented using PyTorch and can be used as standard optimizers within the PyTorch framework.

 [Link to Thesis](https://ora.ox.ac.uk/objects/uuid:0b7ef53b-2192-4332-8641-3b53a7870a98)